 Data is considered at rest when it resides on a storage device and is not actively being used or transferred.
 Data at rest is often less vulnerable than when in-transit, due to device security features restricting access, but it is not immune.
 Additionally, it often contains more valuable information so is a more appealing target for thieves.

-Encrypting data at rest reduces opportunities for data theft created by lost or stolen devices, inadvertent password sharing, or accidental permission granting by increasing the time it takes to access information and providing the time needed to discover loss or attack, remotely erase data, or change credentials.
+Encrypting data at rest reduces opportunities for data theft created by lost or stolen devices, inadvertent password sharing, or accidental permission granting by increasing the time it takes to access information and providing the time needed to discover data loss, ransomware attacks, remotely erased data, or changed credentials.

 Encryption with Cloudian HyperStore